open-telemetry/oteps/text/0148-sampling-probability.md

 the basis for further sampling is generally known as multi-stage sampling.
-We have learned how to Head sample individual span events, and the output are finished spans representing more than one event in the population (i.e., `adjusted_count > 0`).
-To maintain our ability to approximately count spans, or telemetry events in general, requires maintaining a property known _probability proportional to size_.
+We have learned how to Head sample individual span events, and the output are finished spans representing more than one event in the population (i.e., `adjusted_count > 1`).
+To maintain our ability to approximately count spans without bias when re-sampling, or telemetry events in general, requires maintaining a property known _probability proportional to size_.

 Second-stage sampling algorithms that maintain this property and do not introduce bias are generally known as _weighted sampling algorithms_.
-These algorithms give us a way to combine samples so that adjusted count is preserved.
+These algorithms give us a way to combine samples so that the expected value of adjusted count is preserved.

 #### Weighted sampling